Manuel P. Micaller: Career

 Micaller is a career member of the Senior Foreign Service, with the rank of Minister-Counselor.
-He serves as the deputy chief of mission of the U.S. embassy in Kathmandu, Nepal.
+He served as the deputy chief of mission of the U.S. embassy in Kathmandu, Nepal.
 Micaller previously served in the same role, along with being Chargé d'Affaires, ad interim, at the U.S. embassy in Ulaanbaatar, Mongolia.
 He also served as the deputy director of the Office of India Affairs in the State Department's Bureau of South and Central Asian Affairs in Washington, D.C. and has held assignments as the political – economic section chief at the U.S. embassy in Dushanbe, Tajikistan and as an economic officer in the South and Central Asian Affairs Bureau's Office of Regional Affairs.
 Micaller was also an economic officer at the U.S. embassy in Rabat, Morocco, worked in the State Department Executive Secretariat and Operations Center, and held positions in Russia and Tajikistan.